Portraits of Wild Africa

 - Four internal flights.

-- Drinks while in your private mobile camps and drinking water at Flatdogs Camp and while on game drives.
+- Assorted drinks while mobile camping and drinking water while on game drives and at Flatdogs Camp.

 - Trip Materials – information about flights, packing, entry and departure requirements, airport transfers, gratuities, etc.